Hammy2112/Purchase_Probability_Model_ML/README.md

 ## 🗄️ Dataset & Confidentiality Notice

 * **Confidentiality Notice:** Due to Non-Disclosure Agreements (NDA), the raw Shopify transactional data used in this analysis cannot be shared publicly in this repository.
-* **Results Report:** In lieu of the raw dataset, a comprehensive Word document (`Retail Demand Forecasting Report(Playringo).docx`) has been included.
+* **Results Report:** In lieu of the raw dataset, a comprehensive Word document (`Retail Demand Forecasting Report(Play Ringo).docx`) has been included.
 This report details the full methodology, feature engineering processes, model evaluation metrics, and final business results.
 * **Data Context:** The original dataset consisted of a Shopify Orders CSV Export containing over 10,000 real transaction records and an 80-column schema (customer identifiers, billing regions, pricing, and order financials).

 ## 🛠️ Data Processing & Feature Engineering